akka/akka/.github/ISSUE_TEMPLATE.md

 Please explain your issue precisely, and if possible provide a reproducer snippet (this helps resolve issues much quicker).

+For general questions and discussion please use https://groups.google.com/group/akka-user/ or https://gitter.im/akka/akka instead.

 Thanks, happy hakking!
 -->